-Lindsay Lohan's Response To Ariana Grande's "Thank U, Next" Video Confirms The Original 'Mean Girls' Approve
+Lindsay Lohan's Response To Arianna Grande's "Thank U, Next" Video Is Classic Cady

 Paying homage to a pop culture classic (the right way, at least) with your own art decades later is definitely no easy feat.
 But, after reading through Lindsay Lohan's response to the "Thank U, Next" music video, it seems clear that Ariana Grande — bless her cinematically savvy heart — did manage to do it.
 Commenting on all of those Mean Girls references that quite literally took center stage in Grande's "Thank U, Next" video, Lohan turned to Instagram Sunday morning, Dec.
 2, with some welcome words of praise for the singer's newest project.